Linux users have used

 parted commands to quickly get you started using it.

-parted command you execute happens in real time.
+parted command executes in real time.
 This introduces much more room for human error that could cause data loss.
 It is your responsibility to understand this.

 parted /dev/sdb print